 Trinity Western University agrees to indemnify and save harmless members of the Human Research Ethics Board from any and all liability associated with the exercise of the members' duties while serving on the Board, provided that the Board member is not guilty of infamous or unlawful conduct.
 In this regard Trinity Western University agrees to pay invoices for legal fees and disbursements which may be rendered to the HREB member from time to time during the course of any litigation commenced against the member, provided however that the University retains the right to require the said HREB member to tax the account of the legal counsel rendering the invoices or otherwise ensure that the legal costs being paid by the University are fair and reasonable under all of the circumstances.

 2.0 University Support

-The Vice Provost of Research and Graduate Studies shall make available adequate resources to support the administrative processes and to allow REB members to attend from time to time educational activities provided by the annual CAREB conference so that the University as a whole remains in compliance with Tri-Council policy.
+The Vice Provost of Research and Graduate Studies shall make available adequate resources to support the administrative processes and to allow HREB members to attend from time to time educational activities provided by the annual CAREB conference so that the University as a whole remains in compliance with Tri-Council policy.